-The Emergency Medical Services Division accounts for the majority of the Auburn Fire Rescue Department's activities.
+The Emergency Medical Services Division accounts for approximately 70% of the Auburn Fire Rescue Department's activities.
 Currently, the majority of calls for emergency assistance in the Commonwealth of Massachusetts are medical related in nature.
 Two paramedic level ambulances are staffed around the clock by Firefighter/EMS providers with 1 ambulance staffed at each station to ensure a quicker response to any area of town.
 These ambulances are also available to provide mutual aid assistance to the surrounding communities if necessary.

 General Bylaws can be viewed below.
 Pages 116-141 are specific to the Fire Department.

 As a professional public safety agency, the Fire Rescue Department and its employees are held to a higher standard of integrity than the community it serves.
 The department has established the Division of Professional Standards to help maintain this level of integrity and professionalism.
 All employees are subject to the department's Rules and Regulations and to our Code of Conduct.

 The Division of Professional Standards wants to hear from citizens when our employees go above and beyond your expectations as well as when our services did not meet your expectations.
 The Professional Standards Office will respond to any credible information concerning misconduct by department employees, and is charged with the responsibility of investigating any serious allegations of misconduct involving an employee.
 Through the use of various investigative techniques, the Professional Standards Office gathers the necessary information needed to determine the truth surrounding an allegation.
 The employee's rights are important and are protected through any investigation, along with the integrity and confidentiality of the investigation itself.